syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Row-Height-Customization.md

 }
 {% endhighlight %}

-### GridRowSizingOptions
+## GridRowSizingOptions

-SfDataGrid allows you to customize the grid row's height with various customizing options while auto row height, by passing the `RowIndex` and `GridRowSizingOptions` as arguments to the `GetRowHeight` method.
+SfDataGrid allows you to customize the grid row's height with various customizing options while auto calculating the row height based on content using the `GridRowSizingOptions`.

+### Calculate Height based on certain columns

-SfDataGrid allows you to calculate the row height, include with hidden columns using [GridRowSizingOptions.CanIncludeHiddenColumns](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridRowSizingOptions~CanIncludeHiddenColumns.html) property and calculate the row height with exclude certain columns using [GridRowSizingOptions.ExcludeColumns](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridRowSizingOptions~ExcludeColumns.html) property.
+SfDataGrid allows you to calculate the RowHeight with exclude certain columns using `ExcludeColumns` property.

-The following code example illustrates this.
+The following code example illustrates calculating the height of the grid rows based on certain columns.
 {% highlight c# %}

  private void DataGrid_QueryRowHeight(object sender, QueryRowHeightEventArgs e) {
     GridRowSizingOptions options = new GridRowSizingOptions();
-    options.CanIncludeHiddenColumns = true;
     options.ExcludeColumns.Add("Description");
     options.ExcludeColumns.Add("CustomerID");
     if (e.RowIndex == 0)